Caerleon: Pre-Roman history

-The area around Caerleon is of considerable archaeological interest with a number of important Neolithic sites.
-By the Iron age, the area was home to the powerful Silures tribe and appears to have been the centre of a wealthy trading network, both manufacturing and importing La Tène style goods.
-Since the fifth century BC, the town was the location of a great Iron Age hillfort crowning a hill overlooking the River Usk and what would become the Roman port.
-The Hillfort at Lodge Wood Camp is defended by three lines of massive ramparts and ditches and is the largest fortified enclosure in South Wales.
+The area around Caerleon is of considerable archaeological interest, with a number of important Neolithic sites.
+By the Iron Age, the area was home to the powerful Silures tribe and appears to have been the centre of a wealthy trading network, both manufacturing and importing La Tène style goods.
+From the 5th century BC, the town was the location of a great Iron Age hillfort crowning a hill overlooking the River Usk and what would become the Roman port.
+The hillfort at Lodge Wood Camp is defended by three lines of massive ramparts and ditches, and is the largest fortified enclosure in South Wales.

-The excavation in 2000 found that the hillfort had been continuously occupied from its founding in the fifth century BC until the construction and occupation of Isca Augusta around 78AD.
-There is no evidence that the fort was taken militarily and the abandoning of the fort may have been part of the terms of peace.
-The fort was reoccupied during the Roman period and remained in use following the end of Roman rule in Britain, suggesting some version of the Pre-Roman society survived the occupation.
+The excavation in 2000 found that the hillfort had been continuously occupied from its founding in the 5th century BC until the construction and occupation of Isca Augusta (also called Isca Silurum) around 78 AD.
+There is no evidence that the fort was taken militarily, and the abandonment of the fort may have been part of the terms of peace.
+The fort was reoccupied during the Roman period and remained in use following the end of Roman rule in Britain, suggesting that some version of the Pre-Roman society survived the occupation.

-Roman Era
+Roman era

-Caerleon is a site of considerable archaeological importance as the location of a Roman legionary fortress or castra.
+Caerleon is the location of a Roman legionary fortress or castra.
 It was the headquarters for Legio II Augusta from about 75 to 300 AD, and on the hill above was the site of an Iron Age hillfort.
 The Romans called the site Isca after the River Usk (Welsh Wysg).
 The name Caerleon may derive from the Welsh for "fortress of the legion"; around 800 AD it was referred to as Cair Legeion guar Uisc.

-Substantial excavated Roman remains can be seen, including the military amphitheatre, thermae (baths) and barracks occupied by the Roman Legion.
+Substantial excavated Roman remains can be seen, including the military amphitheatre, thermae (baths) and barracks occupied by the Roman legion.
 In August 2011 the remains of a Roman harbour were discovered in Caerleon.
 According to Gildas, followed by Bede, Roman Caerleon was the site of two early Christian martyrdoms, those of Julius and Aaron.
 Recent finds suggest Roman occupation of some kind as late as AD 380.
 Roman remains have also been discovered at The Mynde, itself a distinctive historical site.